kentaroy47/ODA-Object-Detection-ttA/README.md

 # ODAch-Object-Detection-ttA in Pytorch
-ODA is a test-time-augmentation tool for 2d object detectors.
+ODA is a test-time-augmentation (TTA) tool for 2d object detectors.

-Used in Kaggle object detection competitions!
+For use in Kaggle object detection competitions ;)

 ![](imgs/res.png)